My name is Anna Troitschanski and I am an associate with the Feldstein Family Law Group.

 Most people, when they inherit money do not think “how do I keep this money separate from the family’s assets in the event my spouse and I separate?”
 If they did, they would know to keep the funds in a separate account, not mix other funds from other sources and keep copies of bank statements.
 You don’t have to be pessimistic about the possibility of your relationship breaking down, but you should be prudent with large sums of money, like inheritances.

-For more information about inheritances and property division, please visit our website at www.separation.ca.
-If you need legal advice about your own situation, please contact us toll free at 1-800-498-DIVORCE to schedule an initial consultation.
+For more information about inheritances and property division, please visit our website.
+If you need legal advice about your own situation, please contact us at (905) 581-7222 to schedule an initial consultation.